odow/SDDP.jl/docs/src/tutorial/10_parallel.md

     solve_type     = Asynchronous()
 )
 ```
-If you have multiple processes, SDDP.jl will detect this and choose asynchrnous
+If you have multiple processes, SDDP.jl will detect this and choose asynchronous
 by default.
 You can force the serial solution by passing [`Serial()`](@ref) to
 `solve_type`.